 Coaches will still be able to travel to and from the EU, and around EU countries as usual.

 The best way to protect your holiday is to book a package – it is then the travel provider’s responsibility to make sure your holiday is provided and to offer an alternative or refund if it cannot be delivered.

 It is important that whenever and wherever you travel that you have adequate travel insurance which covers your specific needs, including any known medical conditions or activities you plan to do.

 The European Health Insurance Card (EHIC) allows any EU citizen to access state medical care when they are travelling in another EU country.
-In the event of a no-deal Brexit, UK registered EHICs will no longer be valid.
+UK registered EHICs will still be valid throughout 2020.